redis-developer/redis-polygon-search-trains-demo/README.md

 const wktString = wellknown.stringify(req.body.polygon);
 ```

-Depending on whether any of the additional properties were checked in the front end, we might also need a search clauses for parking, lockers and/or bike racks.
+Depending on whether any of the additional properties were checked in the front end, we might also need additional search clauses for parking, lockers and/or bike racks.

 These fields are all indexed as `TAG`, so the search syntax for them is `@fieldName:{value}`.
 Placing multiple such clauses in the search query separated by spaces acts as an `AND` operator.
 Building this part of the search query is pretty straightforward: